-Analysis | The invasion looking less ‘smart’ daily, Republicans won’t criticize Trump’s Putin praise
+Analysis | The invasion looking less ‘smart’ daily, Republicans won’t criticize Trump’s praise of Putin

-The next day, Trump spoke at Mar-a-Lago, telling an his customers that Putin was “taking over a country for two dollars worth of sanctions,” he said, “I’d say that’s pretty smart.”
+The next day, Trump spoke at Mar-a-Lago, telling his customers that Putin was “taking over a country for two dollars worth of sanctions,” he said, “I’d say that’s pretty smart.”
 He marveled that Putin was taking over a “vast, vast location” by “just walking in.”

 Then the full invasion began.